Open-Attestation/token-registry/README.md

 The [Token Registry](https://github.com/Open-Attestation/token-registry) repository contains both the smart contract code for token registry (in `/contracts`) as well as the node package for using this library (in `/src`).

+> ⚠️ **Beta Notice**
+>
+> Welcome to the beta branch of Token Registry!
+This branch is still in its early stages.
+Please expect bugs and breaking changes.
+Be warned but be brave!💪
+>
+> Please report any issues or suggestions [here](github.com/Open-Attestation/token-registry/issues).

 ## Installation

 ```sh